Minneapolis Wrongful Death Lawyer

 Under Minnesota law, only certain survivors of the deceased are entitled to pursue a wrongful death action.
-If the deceased was married, his or her spouse at the time of death can bring a wrongful death action.
-If the deceased had children, they can also file a claim.
+If the deceased was married, his or her spouse at the time of death could bring a wrongful death action.
+If the deceased had children, they could also file a claim.
 If the deceased was married but had no children, his or her parents can bring a wrongful death action along with the spouse.
 If the deceased has no surviving children or parents, brothers and sisters of the deceased are entitled to file a claim as well.
 If a young child dies, his or her parents are entitled to bring a wrongful death action.

 What compensation is available to me if I bring a wrongful death action?

-In Minnesota, eligible survivors can bring a wrongful death action not only for losses the deceased person suffered, but also for losses they, themselves, have suffered because of their family member’s untimely death.
+In Minnesota, eligible survivors can bring a wrongful death action not only for losses the deceased person suffered but also for losses they, themselves, have suffered because of their family member’s untimely death.
 These damages may include:

 - Reasonable funeral and burial expenses

 - Expenses for the care, treatment, and hospitalization required to treat the deceased’s final injury or illness

 - Loss of services, protection, care, and/or assistance suffered by the surviving family members